Ph.D. in OLPD: Higher Education (HE) Program Track

 What will my program look like?

-The Ph.D. requires that students take at least 55 credits of course work.
-With adviser's approval, students who already have a master's degree can apply up to 18 semester credits from the master's toward their Ph.D.
-In addition, 24 semester thesis credits are required for the dissertation.
+The Ph.D. requires that students take at least 48 credits of coursework.
+With adviser approval, students can transfer 9-18 semester credits from their master's degree toward these 48 Ph.D. credits.
+In addition, 24 semester thesis credits will be required for the dissertation for a total of 72 credits.
 Typically, a course that meets once a week throughout the semester is three credits.
-Students may complete the coursework on either a full-time or part-time basis.
+Students can complete the coursework on either a full-time or part-time basis.

 How long will my Ph.D. program take?